Home » Malta airport transfers » Malta Airport to Valletta

 These are the directions you need to find your way onto the bus:

-TIP: It’s good to know that buses servicing the airport have allocated space on board for you to be able to store large luggage.
-Usually at the rear of the bus.
+TIP: It’s good to know that buses servicing the airport have allocated space on board for you to be able to store large luggage, usually at the rear of the bus.

-The three easiest options to pay your bus fare are
+The three easiest options to pay your bus fare are:

 Valletta is around 10 kilometres away from Malta airport.

-Booking a taxi airport transfer from Malta airport to Valletta costs around €25 with Welcome Pickups.
+Booking a taxi airport transfer from Malta Airport to Valletta costs around €27-30 with Welcome Pickups, and there are no hidden fees.

 Get the best travel tips from Malta Uncovered delivered to you in bite-sized chunks by email.
 (Unsubscribe at any time!)